Greenhouse gases

 Combined Aerosol Types in India and China

-• On the second image, the Xinjiang province is observed a couple of minutes before during the same overpass.
-Under this viewing geometry, very different from the first image, an important aerosol background is now revealed and fills the whole province, reaches about 2,000m height, and bordered all around with high mountains.
-This province is known for its very turbid atmosphere populated by natural dust mixed, especially in winter, with anthropogenic dust and urban/industrial pollutants.
-This comparison highlights the importance of a multi-angle viewing capability, in addition to the spectral and polarized ones, to better observe and monitor aerosols.
+• The second image, the Xinjiang province is observed a few minutes earlier during the same overpass.
+Under this viewing geometry, which is very different from the first image, a significant aerosol background becomes evident, extending across the entire province.
+It extends up to about 2,000 m in altitude and is bordered by high mountains.
+This region is known for its very turbid atmosphere, dominated by natural dust and, particularly in winter, mixed with anthropogenic dust and urban/industrial pollutants.

 Wildfires in Patagonia (Chile)